 To deliver solutions more efficiently and effectively, we continue to assess the end-to-end credit application process for simpler, faster and better service to our clients.
-Over the past year we were able to capitalize on new processes which were put in place, yielding positive outcomes.
+We were able to capitalize on new processes which were put in place, yielding positive outcomes.
 Risk and monitoring controls have also been enhanced to mitigate losses.
 Reports are provided regularly to senior management, and quarterly to the Board of Directors, on the effectiveness of these controls.